Access4all/ContentAccessibilityChecker/README.md

 checks web site content with respect to accessibility criteria according to an automatic provable subset of WCAG 2.0 criteria and highlights possible accessibility issues directly in the web browser.
 CAC is realized as Firefox plugin (version >=30).
-It was initiated by the swiss based «Access-for-all» foundation (AfA; in german: «Zugang für alle», ZfA), and developed by students (Reto Lehmann, Jan Portner) from the Bern University of Applied Sciences BUAS.
+It was initiated by the Swiss based A4A foundation («Access-for-all»), and was developed by students (Reto Lehmann, Jan Portner) from the Bern University of Applied Sciences BUAS.
 More information you will find here: https://github.com/Access4all/ContentAccessibilityChecker/raw/master/Files/CAC-paper_camera-ready-version_ICCHP.pdf